aahmedsamy/CompetitiveProgramming/README.md

-//It's all about what U BELIEVE
+//It's all about what U BELIEVE AND LOVE

 This repository will contain some of my work in competitive programming.